yannickmahe/photon-cms/README.md

 Publishing to static files
 --------------------------

 When clicking on "Publish all", all the pages are dumped to static HTML pages.
-This means that when
+This means that when users access your website, no PHP is executed, no queries are run.
+This allows you to sustain a much larger load than if you are running a fully dynamic website.

 Full site preview before publishing
 -----------------------------------